We offer one excursion or activity per day according to the schedule below, which is included in the 'All Inclusive' price.

-Craftsmen on the estate will help you assemble and create your own small Transylvanian painted wooden item which you can take back home.
-Alternatively, the cooks will help you make our traditional Szekler Chimney Cake over open fire.
+In the afternoon the cooks will help you make our traditional Szekler Chimney Cake over open fire.
 Your own cake will then be served for desert or tea.
 The local blacksmith will show you how he beats hot iron into shape in his old smithy.

 Lunch at the guesthouse.

 Leisure afternoon.
 The cottages are situated within spacious yards, some with storks nesting on nearby rooftops.
 Enjoy a nice book, a cup of tea or coffee in the garden.

 Optional day programme

 The Saxon Land: Viscri (Deutschweißkirch, Szászfehéregyháza) and Sighișoara (Schäßburg, Segesvár).

 Viscri is one of the best preserved Saxon villages and it is a UNESCO World Heritage site.
 Its fortified church is one of the most iconic Saxon fortified churches in Transylvania.
 The village itself was saved from decay with the help of international charities including the support of the Prince of Wales.
 You will visit his house which is now an educational centre for rural skills.

 Lunch in Sighişoara at a restaurant on the cobbled town square.